How Student Legal Services Can Help

 We offer an array of document preparation services.
 We can draft simple wills, powers of attorney and living wills, and we can help students complete paperwork such as expungement petitions.

 Notary services are available at our office most business days 9:00 a.m. to noon and 1:00 p.m. to 4:00 p.m., and are free to current Penn State students, faculty, and staff.
-Appointments are encouraged to ensure the notary will be available on the date and time you need.
+Appointments are required to ensure the notary will be available on the date and time you need.

 Our notary is not an attorney.
 For legal advice or the drafting of legal documents, please schedule an appointment with one of our attorneys.